Meet some of our sponsorship partners

 The annual Byron Writers Festival is Australia’s largest and leading regional celebration of storytelling, literature and ideas.

-Southern Cross University is a founding partner of Byron Writers Festival.
-The University's School of Arts and Social Sciences works closely with the Byron Writers Festival to provide student experience through the Student Reporting Team, discipline expertise and knowledge sharing, as well as presence on the Byron Writers Festival Executive Board.
+Southern Cross University is a founding partner of Byron Writers Festival which started in 1997.
+The University works closely with the Byron Writers Festival team to provide student experience opportunities, discipline expertise and knowledge sharing, as well as presence on the Byron Writers Festival Executive Board.

 In addition, Southern Cross University is the presenting partner of the Festival’s Secondary Schools Day.

 Visit the Byron Writers Festival website